zipaJopa/live-api-web-console/README.md

 # Multimodal Live API - Web console

-This repository contains a react-based starter app for using the [Multimodal Live API](https://ai.google.dev/gemini-api) over a websocket.
+This repository contains a react-based starter app for using the [Multimodal Live API]([https://ai.google.dev/gemini-api](https://ai.google.dev/api/multimodal-live)) over a websocket.
 It provides modules for streaming audio playback, recording user media such as from a microphone, webcam or screen capture as well as a unified log view to aid in development of your application.

+To get started, [create a free Gemini API key](https://aistudio.google.com/apikey).
 We have provided several example applications on other branches of this repository:

 - [demos/GenExplainer](https://github.com/google-gemini/multimodal-live-api-web-console/tree/demos/genexplainer)
 - [demos/GenWeather](https://github.com/google-gemini/multimodal-live-api-web-console/tree/demos/genweather)